BU-Spark/ml-maple-bill-summarization/README.md

 * https://learn.deeplearning.ai/
 * https://blog.langchain.dev/espilla-x-langchain-retrieval-augmented-generation-rag-in-llm-powered-question-answering-pipelines/

+## Ethical Implications
+The dataset used for this project is fully open sourced and can be access through Mass General Laws API

+Our team and MAPLE agree about putting disclaimer that this text is AI-generated.

+Although we make use of open source transformers to evaluate hallucination with Vectara, it is important to have experts and human evaluation to further maintain a trustworthy LLM system.

 ## Team Members
 Vy Nguyen - Email: nptv1207@bu.edu
 Andy Yang - Email: ayang903@bu.edu
 Gauri Bhandarwar - Email: gaurib3@bu.edu
 Weining Mai - Email: weimai@bu.edu

-## Ethical Implication
-The dataset used for this project is fully open sourced and can be access through Mass General Laws API

-Our team and MAPLE agree about putting disclaimer that this text is AI-generated.

-Although we make use of open source transformers to evaluate hallucination with Vectara, it is important to have experts and human evaluation to further maintain a trustworthy LLM system.